Infectious Disease Reporting

 - (Invasive) Candidiasis (Sentinel surveillance)

 - Carbapenem-resistant Acinetobacter spp.
-(CRA) and Pseudomonas aeruginosa (CR-PA) (Sentinel surveillance)
+(CRA) (Sentinel surveillance)

 - Carbapenem-resistant Enterobacteriaceae (CRE)